 Mimer SQL is true 64-bit in order to leverage the new and powerful processors and computers that exist today and will emerge in the future.
 64-bit means virtually unlimited storage and the only constraints and limits to storage are now the underlying file system and operating system, that is, the maximum size of each databank file has by this change been extended to 4 Exabyte.

 The result of this work is that records can now be of variable length and all datatypes are implemented in formats native to the platform we are running on.
 The larger page size allows Mimer SQL 11 to better use improvements in modern disk technology, and data is stored in a more compact and more efficient manner than ever before.
-In addition, the main memory cache also has unlimited size which allows Mimer SQL to use efficiently use large main memories, typically found on server systems.
+In addition, the main memory cache also has unlimited size which allows Mimer SQL to use large main memory efficiently, typically found on server systems.

 The upshot is an increase in performance which is a prerequisite for scalability, expandability, and is a foundation for taking Mimer SQL to the next level.

 Being 64-bit means that the current limit of the database cache is 327 Terabytes, a truly staggering amount that allows huge amounts of data to be cached in memory, allowing the database server to handle extremely large data volumes and to efficiently make use of the huge amounts of RAM that modern data centers can provide – all hardware resources available will be used by Mimer SQL.

 For systems where a relational database and extreme performance matters, the new Mimer SQL in-memory database server is the choice.
 This database server runs, as the name implies, purely in memory which removes all constraints that physical storage imposes and the result is lightning speed in all aspects of the database server.